canonical/operator/SECURITY.md

 ## Supported versions

-All ops 2.x versions released within the last year are currently supported with security updates.
+Security updates will be released for all major versions that have had releases in the last year.

 ## Reporting a vulnerability